 Following the battle against Steppenwolf alongside the Justice League, Arthur Curry AKA Aquaman, the love child of an Atlantean and a human lighthouse keeper, learns of the plight currently impacting Atlantis.
-His half brother, Orm the Ocean Master, has been preparing Atlantis and the various kingdoms for a war against the surface world, which Curry is ushered into in an attempt to stop further bloodshed on the surface.
+His half brother, Orm, has been preparing Atlantis and the various kingdoms for a war against the surface world, which Curry is ushered into in an attempt to stop further bloodshed on the surface.
 Initially reluctant, Curry travels beneath the waves to face his brother and hunt for the trident of Atlan, Atlantis’ ancient king, which may be the only weapon strong enough to combat Orm and his followers.

 DC’s Cinematic Universe (officially called the DC Extended Universe, or DCEU for short) got off to a rough start, but the good minds at DC seem to finally be on the road to making better movies, scoring a solid one-two punch last year with Wonder Woman and Justice League.
 And while Aquaman himself has always been something of a laughingstock in the DC comics world, the gritty reinvention of the character, played by Jason Momoa, has been a definite highlight of the film universe so far.
 The film is another hit for DC with an amazing leading man, great supporting cast, fantastic and inventive action sequences, and plenty that will keep your eyes on the screen for its duration, even if it is a little too much to digest at times, and the running time is excessive.